Gogistics/prj-envoy-v3/README.md

 Now, I'm using the exmaple from Envoy official project to demo how to write and build custom Envoy filter on Mac and Ubuntu.
 Later, I'll come out with other use cases of custom Envoy filters.
 If you want to run the compiled Envoy in Docker container, I suggest writing and building Envoy filter on Linux.

 ### Prerequisites for Mac Developers
-* App Store: Xcode
+* Xcode (from App Store)
-* Homebrew: coreutils wget cmake libtool go bazel automake ninja clang-format autoconf aspell
+* coreutils wget cmake libtool go bazel automake ninja clang-format autoconf aspell (from Homebrew)

 Ref:
 - [cMake](https://formulae.brew.sh/formula/cmake)